mecid/mecid.github.io/_posts/2022-05-25-the-power-of-accessibilityChildren-view-modifier-in-swiftui.md

 ```

 As you can see in the example above, we have the shape-type drawing data points we pass.
 We can't provide accessibility values for every data point because the shape becomes a single view after stroking or filling it.

+> To learn more about accessibility view modifiers available in SwiftUI, take a look at the [Accessibility category](/categories) on the blog.

 Fortunately, SwiftUI gives us the *accessibilityChildren* view modifier, especially for this case.